Music at

 • A Spurden Rutt organ of national significance

-• Two pianos, including a Kawai grand piano
+• Two grand pianos, a Kawai and a Broadwood

 • A smaller organ and harpsichord